 3. Social Proof

-When someone comes onto your project page and sees a logo of a popular blog, it eases their mind.
+When someone comes onto your project page and sees the logo of a popular blog, it eases their mind.
 There’s a reason over 70% of Americans say they look at product reviews before making a purchase.

 These blog logos are influencers with an established reputation.
 Anything they involve themselves with (in this case your Kickstarter project), is seen in a better light by association.